LokiLuciferase/phenotrex/docs/usage.rst

 Phenotrex operates on presence/absence patterns of `eggNOG`_ cluster IDs in the passed genome.
 If a DNA FASTA file is passed to phenotrex, `Prodigal`_ is first used to find protein sequences - this step is skipped if a protein FASTA file is passed instead.
-To then find eggNOG cluster IDs from protein sequences, `deepnog`_ is utilized.
+To then find eggNOG cluster IDs from protein sequences, `deepnog`_ is used.
 Input files to feature creation may thus be DNA or protein multi-FASTA files, which may optionally be gzipped.